TungPhung/StudentClassRegistrationSystem/README.md

 ## Courses ##
 Courses have the following properties:
+1. Name - Course's name as represented by string (EE101, CS101, CS201, ENG302)
-1. Course Major - What major the course belongs to (i.e. EE, CS, ME, ENG).
+2. Course Major - What major the course belongs to (i.e. EE, CS, ME, ENG).
 While some courses may belong to multiple majors, implementation of a course belonging to multiple majors is not yet implemented.
 As of initial implementation, courses are only locked to certain majors to determine eligibility.
-2. Name - Course's name as represented by string (EE101, CS101, CS201, ENG302)
 3. Pre-requisites - Courses may or may not have pre-requisites listed that go by course name.
 For simplicity initially, courses will only have one pre-requisite maximum
 4. Current Enrollment - Current number of students currently registered for course
 5. Maximum Enrollment - Course enrollment - maximum number of students allowed in a course

 ## To be implemented ##
 1. Student Priority Ranking - Senior, Junior, etc..
-2. Randomized Database
+2. Randomized Test Database
+3. Graphical UI
+4. Exception Catching of Improper input